10 Best Drinks That Help You Sleep

 Restful sleep at night can prevent a range of physical and mental health problems.
 However, good sleep doesn’t come easy especially when you are experiencing sleep deprivation or sleep insufficiency, or stress and anxiety.
 But, there are easy-to-prepare drinks to help you sleep better and naturally improve your sleep quality.
 Read on to know the 10 best drinks that promote healthy sleep.
 This article also covers drinks you should avoid before bed.

 10 Drinks That Help You Sleep

 1. Almond Milk

 A wonderful sleep-inducing alternative for people who don't prefer cow’s milk or are lactose intolerant!
-Almond milk is high in tryptophan, magnesium, and melatonin besides vitamins, fiber, and minerals.
-It’s one of the easy-to-make drinks to help you sleep and stay asleep.
+Almond milk is high in tryptophan, magnesium- known as the precursors of neurotransmitters serotonin besides vitamins, fiber, and minerals.

 However, taking almond milk before bed is not a safe option for people with nut allergies.